Flowers Under Foreign Skies

 I crouched down to stare at it.
 The little green threads stabbed at the sky, four or five of them, each ending in little blue flowers like bells.
 The plant sat, irresolutely real.
 It should’ve been twisted, dead, frozen.
 It wasn’t.
 In fact, it seemed to be in excellent health.
 I sat back on the sand, feeling the cold sinking into my legs from the red sand.
 I stared at the plant.

 Come to think of it, I had never seen a flower like this at all.
 I wondered if it was genetically engineered.
 The last remainder of some old terraforming experiment?
 After a moment, another thought struck me entirely.
 What if it wasn’t one of ours at all?
 We’d vaporized a lot of water during our time.
-Raised the water soil content a lot.
+Put a lot of water into the soul.
 Maybe we’d thawed something out.
-Holy hell, was this an alien?
+Holy hell, this could be an alien.

 I inspected it with new caution.
 I wondered if I should break off a leaf and take it back for analysis.
 No. There was no telling how it’d react.
 I wasn’t even remotely qualified to make a decision.
 I needed to go back and get the others.
 I wished I had a camera.
 I heard a dull alarm deep in my suit as my body temperature dropped another degree into dangerous territory.
 The noise snapped me out of my reverie, and the cold hit me like a bucket of ice water.
 I was going to freeze to death out here if I didn’t start moving, now.

 I stepped over to the table, peering over their shoulders.
 The screen was filled with a news broadcast.
 I watched the lights climb through the air, dropping and blooming.
-The television screen was filled with a thousand early sunrises across the world, captioned with only three letters.
+The television screen was filled with a thousand early sunrises across the world, captioned with only three letters: WAR.

-At some point, the camera feed cut out, and all that was left was static.
+At some point, the camera feed cut out, and all that was left was a test pattern, and then just static.
 Somebody turned off the television.
 We sat around the table, not talking.

 Eventually, Tom seemed to pull himself together.
 He stood up, clapped his hands for attention, and then spoke.